-- There is no state or federal MCL for sodium.
+There is no state or federal MCL for sodium.
 Monitoring is required to provide information to consumers and health officials who are concerned about sodium intake due to dietary precautions.
 If you are on a sodium-restricted diet, you should consult a physician about the level of sodium in the water.

-The 2015 results reported here are the most recent data collected.
-Testing for sodium will be done in the fall of 2018. - For the highest monthly level detected, there were only two positive samples out of 2,959 samples taken.
-MLGW immediately responded by resampling above, at and below where the positive samples had been collected, and all the results were negative. - Data expressed as LRAA Locational Running Annual Average: The average of four consecutive quarterly results at each monitored sample location.
+For the highest monthly level detected, there were only two positive samples out of 2,901 samples taken.
+MLGW immediately responded by resampling above, at and below where the positive samples had been collected, and all the results were negative.

+Data expressed as LRAA - Locational Running Annual Average: The average of four consecutive quarterly results at each monitored sample location.